ufo-kit/ufo-core/core/doc/source/build.rst

 If you have a fairly recent CMake version, this command will pull in the `Breathe` Doxygen-to-Sphinx bridge via Git and include API references in the final output.
+However, this target will only be available when Sphinx is installed.

 You can then proceed to build installation packages in ``RPM`` and ``DEB`` format by issueing ::